r-lib/watcher/README.md

 - `FSEvents` on MacOS
 - `inotify` on Linux
 - `kqueue` on BSD
-- `File Events Notification` on Solaris/Illumos.
+- `File Events Notification` on Solaris/Illumos

 Watching is done asynchronously in the background, without blocking the session.

 - Watch files, or directories recursively.
-- Log activity, or trigger an R function to run every time an event occurs.
+- Log activity, or run an R function every time a change event occurs.

 ## Installation

-You can install the development version of watcher from:
+Install the current development version of watcher using:

 ``` r
 pak::pak("r-lib/watcher")